↑

 Why This Recipe Works

-• This recipe is quick and easy to make.
-It takes less than 30 minutes.
+This recipe is quick and easy to make.
+It takes less than 30 minutes to prepare and only requires 10 ingredients.

-• You can make this side dish ahead of time and keep it in the refrigerator until needed.
+You can make this side dish ahead of time and keep it in the refrigerator until needed.
+It’s the perfect side dish for summer cookouts, barbecues, and potlucks.

 Prep!

-Meanwhile, cut the ends off the green beans, then cut into approximately 1-inch pieces.
+Dice the potatoes and trim and cut the green beans into 1-inch pieces.
 Dice the shallot and mince the garlic.

 Create!

-Place the green beans in a microwave safe bowl.
+Meanwhile, place the green beans in a microwave safe bowl.
 Add 1 tablespoon of water and microwave on high for 4 minutes.
-Drain and run cold water over them to stop the cooking process.
-Add them to a large bowl along with the potatoes.
+Drain, then run cold water over them to stop the cooking process.
+Add the green beans to a large bowl along with the potatoes.

-To make the dressing, whisk together the olive oil, balsamic vinegar, lemon juice, and mustard.
-Season with salt and pepper.
+To make the dressing, whisk together the lemon juice, balsamic vinegar, and mustard.
+While whisking, slowly drizzle in the olive oil until emulsified and well blended.
+Taste and season with salt and pepper, as needed.
 Stir in the shallots and garlic.

 Pour the dressing over the potatoes and green beans, then toss gently to combine.